 What Is Considered A Dangerously Low Ferritin Level?

 The normal ferritin level depends upon your age.
 Knowing the normal ferritin level can help you determine what low ferritin level is.
-Here is the normal range for ferritin according to age chart
+Here is the normal range for ferritin according to the age chart

 |Age||Normal Range of Ferritin|